OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/outlook-blazor-add-in/README.md

 }
 ```

-The JavaScript runs the code to interact with the document and returns (see full code in the sample).
+The JavaScript runs the code to interact with the item and returns (see full code in the sample).

 ```javascript
 export async function getEmailData() {